© The Stanley Kubrick Archive, University of the Arts, London

 Jan Harlan served as executive producer for Stanley Kubrick between 1975 until 1999.
 In the following, often very frank, discussion, we talk about the very specific practicalities of turning the disused Beckton Gasworks in East London into as authentic a recreation of the battle-scarred Hué City as was physically and artistically possible.

-FM: Welcome to the site Mr Harlan.
-As a Kubrick enthusiast, it’s a real pleasure to be able to speak to you.
-Generally, this site talks to the art people so the chance to get insights on the role of the Exec Producer role for a landmark picture such as this film is a very interesting proposition.
+FM: Generally, this site talks to the art people so the chance to get insights on the role of the Exec Producer role for a landmark picture from a landmark director is a very interesting proposition.
 To get proceedings going, could you give a brief overview of your responsibilities?

 JH: Making deals – getting permissions, clearing rights, hiring people at the right time and price.
 I find it actually quite banal to say since this is always the role of an exec. producer working for a powerhouse producer/director.